Ayurveda for Anxiety: Natural Approaches That Work

 Understanding Anxiety Through Ayurveda

-In Ayurveda, anxiety is not viewed as a standalone condition but as a symptom of deeper imbalance -- most often an excess of Vata dosha.
-Vata, composed of Air and Ether, governs all movement in the body, including nerve impulses, thoughts, and the flow of breath.
-When Vata becomes aggravated, the mind becomes restless, scattered, and prone to worry.
+In Ayurveda, anxiety isn't a standalone condition.
+It's a symptom of deeper imbalance, most often an excess of Vata dosha.
+Vata, composed of Air and Ether, governs all movement in the body.
+Nerve impulses, thoughts, the flow of breath.
+When Vata gets aggravated, the mind goes restless, scattered, and prone to worry.

-This ancient perspective aligns remarkably well with modern understanding: anxiety involves an overactive nervous system, racing thoughts, and a sense of instability -- all qualities associated with excess Vata.
+This ancient view lines up remarkably well with modern understanding.
+Anxiety involves an overactive nervous system, racing thoughts, and a sense of instability.
+All qualities of excess Vata.

 But Ayurveda goes further.
-Rather than treating everyone the same way, it recognises that your body type shapes how anxiety manifests and what solutions work best for you.
+Rather than treating everyone the same way, it recognises that your body type shapes how anxiety shows up and what actually works for you.

 How Anxiety Manifests by Body Type